Brain Injuries and SSD Benefits

 Brain Injury Patients and SSD Eligibility

-Brain injuries are very serious, but unfortunately just because you suffered a brain injury doesn’t mean you’ll automatically qualify for SSD benefits.
-Every brain injury is different and can affect patients in many different ways, including the ways they act, think, and feel.
+A brain injury is very serious, but unfortunately just because you or a loved one suffered a brain injury doesn't mean you'll automatically qualify for SSD benefits.
+Every brain injury is different and can affect patients in many different ways.

 The Social Security Administration has a specific set of criteria it uses to determine whether a person is eligible for SSD benefits.
 To be considered "disabled," your medical condition must: